openmrs/openmrs-eip/sample/sample_springboot_setup/sender/routes-odoo/README.md

 select-route.xml

 ####select-route.xml
-Route that receives as a message the table synchronize with the last sync date of that table and uses the OpenMrs Camel component to get all the modified data after that date.
+Route that receives as a message the table synchronize with the last sync date of that table and uses the OpenMRS Camel component to get all the modified data after that date.
 This route also performs Odoo authentication and places the odoo authentication token in a header.
 This route also saves the current date as the last sync date for the current table via the processor *saveSyncStatusProcessor*